idilkara/ENS492-RAGDocumentManager/documentation/database.md

 ## Overview

 This document outlines the structure of the database system, which consists of 4 main entities: `admin`, `config`, `doc_db`, and `local`.
-The database appears to be a MongoDB implementation designed to support a document management system with user authentication, session tracking, and system logging capabilities.
+The database is a MongoDB implementation designed to support a document management system with user authentication, session tracking, and system logging capabilities.

 ## Entities

 ### 1. `admin`

-An empty entity that likely exists for MongoDB administrative purposes.
+An empty entity that exists for MongoDB administrative purposes.

 ### 2. `config`

-An empty entity, possibly reserved for system configuration settings.
+An empty entity reserved for system configuration settings.

 ### 3. `doc_db`